JarbasAl/mycroft-catalan.conf/readme.md

 ### News skill

-To support catalan we need to find a news provider for atalonia
+To support catalan we need to find a news provider for Catalonia

-[this Pull Request](https://github.com/MycroftAI/skill-npr-news/pull/102) has been blocked due to a backend error
+[this Pull Request](https://github.com/MycroftAI/skill-npr-news/pull/102) adds [CCMA Catalunya Informació](https://www.ccma.cat/catradio/directe/catalunya-informacio/), but it has been blocked due to a mycroft backend bug

-You can install [skill-news](https://github.com/JarbasLingua/skill-news) and blacklist the official skill
+You can install [skill-news](https://github.com/JarbasLingua/skill-news), it will blacklist the default skill automatically and already supports catalan

 #### Configuring audio backend